devxsby/RSNumberPad/README.md

 # RSNumberPad

-RSNumberPad is a library that provides a random number keypad for use in iOS applications.
+RSNumberPad is a library that provides a randomized numeric keypad for use in iOS applications.

-This library offers a randomly changing number keypad to the user, enhancing security during password input.
+By providing the user with a randomly changing numeric keypad, this library improves security during password entry.
+The library also supports dark mode and landscape mode, and automatically raises the view when the keyboard covers a text field to give the user a visual representation of the text field.

 <br>